SAR Exemptions Explained: When Can UK Employers Withhold Data?

 Separately from withholding specific data, you can refuse an entire SAR if it is manifestly unfounded or manifestly excessive.

 The bar is high.
-Most SARs — even those submitted during tribunal disputes — are not vexatious.
+Most SARs — even those submitted during tribunal disputes — are not manifestly unfounded or excessive.
 The ICO expects you to respond to routine requests regardless of the requester's motivation.
 Refusing a legitimate SAR exposes you to an ICO complaint and potential enforcement action.

 If you refuse, you must:

-1. Explain why you consider the request vexatious or excessive
+- Explain why you consider the request manifestly unfounded or excessive

 Frequently asked questions

 Can an employer refuse a SAR from an employee?
-Only if the request is vexatious or excessive.
+Only if the request is manifestly unfounded or excessive.
 The threshold is high — most requests must be honoured.
 You can withhold specific data using the exemptions above, but refusing the entire request requires strong justification.

 Do I need to tell the requester which exemptions I applied?
 Yes.
 You should tell the requester that certain data has been withheld and identify the exemption relied upon.
 You do not need to describe the specific content of the withheld data.